AliaElKattan/survivalofthebestfit/README.md

 ## Acknowledgements
 * Politics of Code class for bringing us together
-* Moz://a foundation for its inspiring mission
+* Moz://a foundation for its inspiring mission & support through the Creative Media Award